jakejimenez/set-rebalance-tool/README.md

 ## Features
-* Ability to rebalance a Set
+* Ability to rebalance a Sets or "baskets"
+* Ability to name Sets
 * Cross Platform
+* Reweight via quantity of asset
+* Save configuration of Sets for later usage

 ## Requirements
-* Mac OS / Windows PC
+* Mac OS / Windows / Linux (Untested)
-* Download Zip file with tool executable
-*
+* Internet connection

+or

+* Install using one of the below methods

 ##  How to Install [EASY]